rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

     gres |                         +1.00   +0.67
     gtch |                                 +1.00

 Slightly contradictory (-0.11) appear the *Citations* and *Industrial income* criteria.
-Due to potential confidentiality clauses, it seams not always possible to publish industrially relevant research results in highly ranked journals.
+Due perhaps to potential confidentiality clauses, it seams not always possible to publish industrially relevant research results in highly ranked journals.
 However, criteria *Citations* and *International outlook* show a slightly positive correlation (+0.24), whereas the *International outlook* criterion shows no apparent correlation with both the major *Teaching* and *Research* criteria.
-The latter are however both highly correlated (+0.67).
+The latter are however highly correlated (+0.67).

 A *Principal Component Analysis* may well illustrate the previous findings.